Thruway chase ends in trooper fatally shooting man, state police say

 One law enforcement source said the driver was driving right toward the trooper when he opened fire.

-The windshield of the vehicle which was facing out toward the street was blown out.
+The windshield of the vehicle that was facing out toward the street was blown out.

 A body lay on the ground covered with a white sheet at about 12:30 p.m.
 Troopers could be seen guarding the scene.